-Under the BBA partnership rules, after an IRS partnership audit is completed, the general rule is that an imputed underpayment is imposed on the partnership rather than on the partners.
+Under the BBA partnership rules, after an IRS audit is completed, the general rule is that an imputed underpayment is imposed on the partnership rather than on the partners.
 This liability is computed by netting all adjustments and multiplying by highest individual tax rate (39.6%), unless partnership can show rate should be lower.

 IRC section 6221(a) states: